-Daniela Tuda, LCSW
+Daniela Tuda (she/her), LCSW

 In addition, Daniela continues to pursue her interest in research, working as a research assistant for various projects that aim to address the health disparities of racial and ethnic minorities living with serious mental illness.
 Daniela aspires to obtain a Ph.D. in Social Work in order to pursue research interests related to community mental health and the implementation of evidence-based practices for marginalized communities.